promotedai/promoted-ts-client/README.md

       },
     })),
   });
-  // Change the result Product list to use the values in the returned Insertions. sendSuccessToClient(res, {
+  // Change the response Product list to use the values in the returned Insertions. sendSuccessToClient(res, {
     products: response.insertion.map(insertion => insertion.properties.struct.product),
   });